Sign up for Action Alerts

 The proposed cut would leave this funding at the lowest levels since World War II as a percentage of GDP.
 While the overall international affairs account faces a proposed 32% reduction, several areas are protected.
 This means a range of programs are targeted for even steeper disproportionate cuts, including poverty-focused development programs like education, nutrition, and more.

 Backlash against draconian cuts

-From activists to faith leaders to military leaders, the White Budget blueprint was met with loud opposition.
+From activists to faith leaders to military leaders, the White House Budget was met with loud opposition.
 This extends to Capitol Hill, where leaders across the political spectrum have come out against the proposed cuts, from liberal Democrats to Freedom Caucus members.